seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/prepare_data.md

 # Preparing Input Dataset

-The input spatial transcriptomics data can be generated using [NovaScope](https://github.com/seqscope/NovaScope/tree/main).
+The input spatial digital gene expression (SGE) matrix can be generated using [NovaScope](https://github.com/seqscope/NovaScope/tree/main).

 ## Input Files:
 The following files are essential and can be prepared using NovaScope:

 ### (1) A Spatial Digital Gene Expression (SGE) Matrix in TSV format

-* Description: A Spatial Digital Gene Expression (SGE) matrix in **FICTURE-compatible TSV format**, containing information of spatial barcode, gene, and UMI count for each genomic feature by barcode and gene.
+* Description: A SGE matrix in **FICTURE-compatible TSV format**, containing information of spatial barcode, gene, and UMI count for each genomic feature by barcode and gene.
 * Preparation: NovaScope facilitates the preparation of a raw SGE matrix via [Rule sdgeAR_reformat](https://seqscope.github.io/NovaScope/fulldoc/rules/sdgeAR_reformat) and a filtered SGE matrix via [Rule sdgeAR_polygonfilter](https://seqscope.github.io/NovaScope/fulldoc/rules/sdgeAR_polygonfilter).
 Both can serve as input files for NEDA.
 The filtered SGE matrix undergoes gene filtering and density-based polygon filtering in this format.
 Users can select the option that best suits their requirements.
 Our example uses the filtered SGE matrix as input.

 ### (2) A Tab-Delimited Feature File